Wernick & Pratt Agency

 Linda Pratt received a BBA in finance from the University of Texas in Austin.
-After briefly exploring a career on a bond trading desk, she began working at Sheldon Fogelman Agency in 1987.
+After briefly exploring a career on a bond trading desk, she began working at Sheldon Fogelman Agency.
 In working at the agency, Linda finally found “her people” in the world of children’s publishing, and has never looked back.
-Initially working primarily on the operations side of the business, doing everything from royalty analysis to annual accountings for literary estates, Linda was promoted to agent in 1995.
+Initially working primarily on the operations side of the business, doing everything from royalty analysis to annual accountings for literary estates, Linda was later promoted to agent.
 This opportunity allowed her to combine her business acumen with her love of the artistic side of creating books, including working with clients editorially.
-Among the clients she brought into the agency, and with whom she continues to work at Wernick & Pratt, are Sharon G. Flake, Denise Brunkus, LeUyen Pham, Robert Neubecker, Kathryn Erskine, and Eric Luper, among others.
-Linda also takes special satisfaction in introducing new talent, and has placed debuts for clients Jane Kelley, Augusta Scattergood, W.H.
-Beck, Angela Dominguez (as both author & illustrator), Lisa Luedeke and Judy Hoffman.
-She is accepting new clients in all genres for children.
+She works with both authors and illustrators who create work in all genres of children literature, both fiction and nonfiction.
+Among Linda’s clients are Amy Young, Steve Light, Kathryn Erskine, Richard Peck, Charise Mericle Harper, and Amy June Bates.
+Linda has also enjoyed introducing new talent, and has worked with clients like Aaron Becker, Augusta Scattergood, and Angela Dominguez (as both author & illustrator) since placing their debuts.